sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/spain/README.md

 - 3000m to 5000m deep Pacific Ocean in front of it
 - 6 hr rotation rotating at speeds of 1250 km/h

+*"Spain has a crazy level of biodiversity which is promising.
+Possibly Grenada could be a good option.
+I think the Pyrenees may exist because of sedimentation from successive deluges and are at a choke point that will make the range get hit very hard again and again."*

 ## Profile

 Big Atlantic Ocean chokepoint.